Introduction: The Question of Control

 Actors: USA, European Union

-Ideology: An open, global, free, and unfragmented internet.
-Its management should not be a privilege of governments, but rather a consensus process between all actors: the private sector, the technical community, and civil society.
+Ideology: an open, global, free, and unfragmented internet.
+Its governance should not be the preserve of governments, but a consensus process among all actors: the private sector, the technical community, and civil society.

-Implementation: Defending the model in global forums, 'Declaration for the Future of the Internet (DFI)' to build a coalition for this open model.
+Implementation: defending the model in global forums and using the 'Declaration for the Future of the Internet (DFI)' to build a coalition behind this open model.

 The Negotiations in 2025: A Decisive Year at the United Nations

-The clash between these governance models is taking place in 2025 at UN forums in New York and Geneva.
-The year 2025 is classified as a critical year for the multistakeholder model.
+The clash between these governance models is playing out in 2025 at UN forums in New York and Geneva.
+The year is widely seen as a critical one for the multistakeholder model.
 [41] [42]

 Global Digital Compact (GDC) adopted